YSULTRA/YSULTRA/README.md

 - Exploring new and emerging technologies
 - Learning about AI and Machine Learning
 - Experimenting with ChatGPT and Bard

+## 🏅 Achievements
+- Secured the second position in Class XII CBSE Board exams in 2022
+- Won the first prize in Mono Action Inter Zonal competition
+- Contributor at GSSoC 2024

+## 🌟 Hobbies
+- Programming and participating in hackathons
+- Reading tech blogs
+- Gaming

 ---